 One-on-One Business Meeting Opportunities

-One of the main reasons grocers and vendors attend the CFIC Convention is to participate in the One-on-One business meetings.
+One of the main reasons grocers and vendors attend the CFIC Convention is to participate in the One-on-One Business Meetings.
 While this is a benefit only available to CFIC Convention sponsor companies, there has never been a shortage of meetings!
-During the duration of the convention, an average of over 400 private meetings will take place during scheduled business meeting times.
+During the duration of the convention, over 500 private meetings will take place during scheduled business meeting times.